-Info: While absorb charging, the timer inside the PT controller which is used to determine how long to stay in the Absorb charge stage, only counts when the battery voltage is at the Absorb Voltage setting.
-This means the PT controller will be in the Absorb charge mode longer than the Absorb Time setting if conditions prevent the PV array from producing enough power for the PT controller to maintain the batteries at the absorb voltage level.
+Info: While absorb charging, the timer inside the PT controller that is used to determine how long to stay in the Absorb charge stage, only counts when the battery voltage is at the Absorb Voltage setting.
+This means the PT controller will be in the Absorb charge mode longer than the Absorb Time setting if conditions prevent the PV array from producing enough power to maintain the batteries at the absorb voltage level.

 Float Charging: The third charging stage occurs at the end of the absorb charge time.
 While float charging, the charge voltage is reduced to the float charge voltage (determined by the Battery Type setting).
 In this stage, the batteries are kept fully charged and ready if needed.
 The charge controller's FLOAT (green) LED comes on to indicate float charging.
 The Float charge stage reduces battery gassing, minimizes watering requirements (for flooded batteries), and ensures the batteries are maintained at optimum capacity.
-If the battery voltage falls $\leq 12.2 \text{ VDC (12-volt system)}$ , $\leq 24.4 \text{ VDC (24-volt system)}$ , or $\leq 48.8 \text{ VDC (48-volt system)}$ the controller will re-initiate bulk charging.
+Note: If the battery voltage falls $\leq 12.2 \ VDC \ (12-volt\ system)$, $\leq 24.4 \ VDC\ (24-volt\ system)$, or $\leq 48.8 \ VDC\ (48-volt\ system)$ for more than 1 minute, the controller will re-initiate bulk charging.